AMWA Action Coalition for Equity

 This membership subcommittee grew out of discussions around gaining representation in support of the #HeForShe movement and recognizing Men for Equity among our member supporters.
 By joining the AMWA Action Coalition for Equity.
 By joining, you will support our 28% Pay Equity Campaign (the gender pay gap reported by Doximity) with a $28 donation.

-Join the AMWA Action Coalition for Equity in 2022 as a founding member!
+Join the AMWA Action Coalition for Equity as a founding member!

 Striving for a healthcare system that is equitable for those identifying as women, and those who are URiM.